adrianhopebailie/web-monetization/explainer.md

 ## Provider Interface

 The provider interface is not yet well defined.
-Coil's extension plays the role of both browser and provider therefore it doesn't explicitly define an interface that other providers might use to integrate with the browser.
+The current implementation is a browser extension which plays the role of both browser and provider therefore it doesn't explicitly define an interface that other providers might use to integrate with the browser.

 One proposal would be to leverage the Payment Handler API but this requires further exploration.
  - Payment Handlers are deployed as service workers which have a very specific life-cycle that may not be appropriate for providing an ongoing stream of micropayments.